 - ischemia and atherosclerosis.

-Since the substance is completely natural to the human body, allergy, as such, does not happen to it.
-However, this word is often called the negative reaction of the body to low-quality preparations with vitamin.
+Since Vitamin D is completely natural to the human body, As a result, it does not cause allergies, but low-quality products with Vitamin D can cause negative reaction to the body.
 Cheap supplements often contain flavors, sucrose, citric acid, and other potentially allergenic constituents.

-In addition, an overdose of a substance is often mistaken for allergies, especially in children.
+In addition, an overdose of Vitamin D is often mistaken for allergies.
+It happens especially with children.
 A negative reaction to the properties of the element usually occurs in the form of diarrhea, vomiting, fever, skin rash and edema.